f0rty7/Toggle-Switch-CSS/README.md

 >  top: 1px; // TO GIVE AN EFFECT OF CIRCLE INSIDE SWITCH.
 >  left: 1px;  transition: all 0.3s;}

-Now the switch looks like
+Now the switch looks like.

 ![image](https://miro.medium.com/max/152/1*93KYoh3icaZpR-LV4IL6mw.png)

 Now we need to change the background color and position of circle when the checkbox is selected , for that let’s use `:checked` property on input. if the input box is checked then change the background color of label and change the position of the circle.